Rakibul25/-100daysofcode-mobile_app-/README.md

 Moving on to custom adapter.
 Taking data from the array and making gridview with custom adapter.
 ### Day 03
 Today I’m learning SQLite.
 Creating SQLite database, how to insert, update, delete and show data from a database.
+### Day 04
+Todays topic is firebase.
+Creating realtime database in firebase and CRUD operation.